3fon3fonov/exostriker/README.md

 What works:

 * Periodograms
-* RVs Keplerian and Dynamical modeling
+* RVs Keplerian and Dynamical modeling + GP (only one GP kernel integrated so far)
 * RVs MCMC sampling/modeling
-* RVs GP + MCMC (only one GP kernel integrated thoght)
 * Long-term stability check of multiplanet systems using Swift/SyMBA
 * Various of interactive plots
 * Import/Export of working sessions and multi-sessions